iscumd/KiloOhm/docs/topic-mappings.md

 ### Point topics
 - `/sick/scan`: Raw scans from the SICK

+The scan pipeline:
 - `/kohm/camera_points`: Points from WLD
-- `/kohm/filtered_points`: Points from the ls-pc conversion of /sick/scan
+- `/kohm/filtered_points`: Points from the SICK driver
 - `/kohm/combined_points`: the combined points of camera and filtered points
 - `/scan`: the scan output from pc-ls